thirtycalendar/thirty/README.md

 # Thirty

-Thirty is an open-source AI calendar built on familiar foundations.
-It’s not reinventing the wheel, it's like your regular calendar, just smarter and more effortless with AI.
+Built to keep you in flow, Thirty is the best way to organize your work and life.

 </div>